liviambrasil/api-my-wallet/README.md

 ```bash
 npm start
 ```
+7. Your server should be running now.
-4. You can optionally test the project running
+8. You can optionally test the project running
 ```bash
 npm run test
 ```
-7. Your server should be running now.